Our Motto:

 When you discover a vulnerability and it gets a CVE number, you've:

-We have an entire structure for that, we didn't just wake up one day and dreamed this up, this was done previously and the people who did it, decided to turn it into a replicable blueprint for everyone.
+We have an entire structure for that — we didn't just wake up one day and dream this up.
+This was done previously and the people who did it decided to turn it into a replicable blueprint for everyone.

 Delta Obscura operates on one single rule: competence is the highest currency.
 We are a meritocracy, where skill and contribution outweigh tenure, credentials, or age.